 Employment Outlook and Salary Information

-Fast growth at a rate of 23% is expected for medical and health services manager employment from 2012-2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-These healthcare managers were paid a median annual wage of $92,810 in May 2014.
+Fast job growth at a rate of 17% is expected for medical and health services managers from 2014-2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+These healthcare managers were paid a median annual wage of $94,500 as of May 2015.